EBay CEO confident of getting China payments license

 Follow Reuters Summits on Twitter @Reuters_Summits

-Additional reporting and writing by Edwin Chan; Editing by Edward Tobin, Andre Grenon, Phil Berlowitz and Stephen Coates
+Additional reporting and writing by Edwin Chan; Editing by Edward Tobin, Andre Grenon and Phil Berlowitz